koreader/libk2pdfopt/readme_k2src.txt

       how to call the k2pdfopt library functions.
 The k2view.c program is stand-alone.
 If it is compiled without dependencies on third-party libraries, it will be quite small (~300 KiB in windows).

+5. If using MuPDF 1.2, you should replace the source file stm_buffer.c with the one in my "mupdf_mod" folder.
+Search for "willus.com" in the file.

 Build Steps for k2pdfopt on Windows